 Adding a connector takes about 30 seconds: go to Settings, then Connectors, then Add custom connector, and enter the ToolRouter URL.
 Once added, every ToolRouter tool becomes available in your Claude conversations on web, desktop, and mobile.

-See Connect to Claude for step-by-step setup.
+See What is a Claude Connector? for a full guide, or jump straight to Connect to Claude for step-by-step setup.

 What about Claude Code and the terminal?